Project configuration overview

 Channel

-Channels provide a way to manage Inventory (supply Channels) and Prices (distribution Channels) available to Stores.
+Channels let you manage Inventory (supply Channels) and Prices (distribution Channels) available to Stores.

-Distribution Channels are a key concept for managing how Products and Prices are made available across different customer experiences within a Project.
+Distribution Channels manage how Products and Prices are made available across different customer experiences within a Project.
 A Distribution Channel defines how Prices and Product availability are assigned and managed for each Store, enabling you to configure and control the pricing strategy and assortment for different sales channels.

 Relationship between Distribution Channels, Stores, and Retail Locations

 Each Store represents a specific shopping experience and can be associated with one or more Distribution Channels.
-In turn, a Distribution Channel can be linked to a physical retail location or an online store, enabling you to manage Prices and Product availability for each Channel separately.
+A Distribution Channel can be linked to a physical retail location or an online store, enabling you to manage Prices and Product availability for each Channel separately.

 This association allows you to unify pricing and inventory strategies across different sales channels, whether they are brick-and-mortar stores or online shops.